 Incredibly, Americans spend over two billion dollars on peanut butter each year, it's a staple in most homes - and a hard habit to break.
 So if you’re an avid peanut butter fan that is missing out due to a ketogenic diet, we have the solution for you.
+It's a smart keto peanut butter swap that is low carb and you will love.

 What Is A Ketogenic Diet?